 - Remove from the oven and let cool in the sheet pan.
 To garnish, sprinkle the apple strudel with confectioner's sugar, add any walnuts or raisins remaining.
 Slice and serve.

 - Where to find phyllo?
-Phyllo dough is available in most grocery stores in the freezer section next to pie crust and puff pastry.
+I use The Fillo Factory organic dough which is available in most grocery stores in the freezer section next to pie crust and puff pastry.